47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-A long time ago in a galaxy far, far away, Arrow was born to be the functional companion of the Kotlin standard library.
+A long time ago in a galaxy far, far away, Arrow was born.

 [Amanda]

 Who of you are using Arrow?

 Great!

+[Raquel]

+For those who don't know Arrow, it's the functional companion of the Kotlin standard library.

 ---